Sophie Gray: Effie Gray's flight from Ruskin and marriage to Millais

 On 25 April 1854 Effie left her husband on the pretence of visiting her parents in Scotland.
 Gray had been staying with the Ruskins, at their home in Herne Hill since just after Christmas 1853 and appears to have been complicit in her sister's flight.
 She and Effie were seen off in silence by Ruskin at the recently opened King's Cross station, where, accompanied by Crawley, they boarded a train for Edinburgh.
 However, Gray alighted at Hitchin, Hertfordshire where her parents were waiting.
 Her mother took her place on the train, while she and her father returned to London to deliver a package from Effie to her solicitors.
 That evening a citation of nullity was delivered to Ruskin, together with certain effects such as Effie's wedding ring and her keys.
 The following day Gray and her father returned to Scotland by steamer.

 Effie was granted a decree of nullity on 20 July 1854.
 The previous summer, she, Ruskin, and his protégé John Millais had spent four months together in the Scottish Highlands, during which time she and Millais formed a close and increasingly intimate bond.
 In early 1854, Millais painted a portrait of Gray for her parents.
-Through her regular visits to his studio in Gower Street, London, where she impressed Millais by her patience, Gray was able to act a go-between with Effie.
+Through her regular visits to his studio in Gower Street, London, where she impressed Millais with her patience, Gray was able to act as go-between with Effie.
 During this period, Ruskin's mother (to whom her son was close) appears to have indulged Gray, while, at the same time, casting aspersions on Effie, who was under considerable stress.
 For his part, Ruskin sometimes accompanied Gray on walks, in the course of which he too spoke slightingly of his wife, possibly seeking to turn Gray against her.
 Effie's surviving letters to her parents suggest that Gray kept her well informed of such adverse criticism.

 After the annulment of her marriage, Effie avoided Millais for some time, although he remained in contact with the girls' mother.
 Effie and Gray, whose governess was not replaced, spent much of the summer at St Andrews, on the coast of Fife, with their younger sister, Alice Elizabeth Gray (1845–1929).
 They went for walks together and Effie, who had been well educated herself, acted as her sisters’ teacher.
 The following year, Millais came up to Bowerswell, where they were married in June 1855.